FoxyTheBot/Foxy/docs/DEVELOPMENT.md

-# 👩‍Developing Foxy
+# Developing Foxy

 Originally, Foxy was developed in TypeScript, but it has now transitioned to Kotlin for enhanced performance and maintainability.
 I decided to move to Kotlin due to numerous issues with Node.js, TypeScript, and the TypeScript Compiler, which made development unproductive.
-Kotlin is our chosen language because of its expressive syntax and robust features. 💖
+Kotlin is our chosen language because of its expressive syntax and robust features.

-## 🛠️ Compiling Foxy
+## Compiling Foxy

 ### Requirements